ewoprager/grangeat-2d-3d-register-pytorch/README.md

 notification/
   > A python package for logging and sending notification to Pushover

+reg23/
+  > A Python package with custom C++/CUDA operators for PyTorch
+  > See the README.md in this directory for more information

 registration/
   > A python package for experimentation with 2D/3D radiographic image registration, and using the custom reg23 package.